abdelrahman-elkady/se-tutorial/README.md

 > In case you can't install ubuntu for some reason you can follow along on c9.io by creating a custom workspace.

-You must have [git installed](http://git-scm.com/download) (objviously)
+You must have [git installed](http://git-scm.com/download) (obviously)
-> mac users may need to install x-code (around 1GB) to use git so you should do that over wifi
+> mac users may need to install x-code (around 1GB) to use git so you should get that over with

 SE uses the [MEAN](http://mean.io/) stack
 You can learn the stack on your own by watching [this edx course](https://www.edx.org/course/introduction-mongodb-using-mean-stack-mongodbx-m101x) takes around 5 slots to complete